-In coupling the disclination structure to the degradation of the orientational domain boundaries, we can see from the discussion above that this process simply represents a mechanism by which orientational domains undergo coalescence.
-Coalescence was also observed during the initial development of the polydomain texture (see Fig. 2), but large spatial gradients in the orientation field had yet to develop and thereby provided more energetically favorable conditions for coalescence.
-The only way by which the system can accommodate this process after the boundaries between domains have become well-defined, as is the case here, is by lowering the associated distortional energy penalty at the expense of the energy required to form a disclination.
-Since the disclination represents the perimeter of the tear in the interface between the domains undergoing coalescence, the increase in its contour length can be viewed as a measure of the progression of the coalescence process.
-Though the coalescence of orientational domains counters the texture refinement process driven by the imposed shear flow, as the free energy of the system is a balance between the entropy, which favors the less-ordered orientational state with the disclination core, and internal energy that acts to maintain local orientational order and minimize gradients in the mean molecular orientation.
-We would, therefore, expect that at large strain a quasi-steady state would be reached, at which point the contour length of disclinations per unit volume scales as the bulk shear rate (Larson and Doi, 1991).
-As we assume periodicity along the stream-wise and span-wise directions in these calculations and stop each simulation when the overall stream-wise length of a disclination is comparable to that of the computational domain, we are unable to reach such a state in this study.
+In coupling the disclination loops observed in this calculation to the polydomain texture in the discussion before, we see that the mechanism by which disclinations form derives from the shear-induced degradation of the interfacial regions between the flow-aligned orientational domains.
+This description is consistent with the experimental findings of Larson and Mead (1992), who reported that the disclination lines typically reside between roll cells, which correspond to the narrow regions bounded by the alternating red and blue isosurfaces in Fig. 8.
+Since we qualitatively expect the elastic stress, which scales with the curvature of the orientation field along the interface, to be larger in regions such as that depicted in Figs. 8(a)-8(c), it appears that they are relatively more susceptible to shear-induced degradation.
+To alleviate the elastic stress associated with deformation of such regions along the interface, the system lowers the corresponding distortional energy penalty at the expense of the energy required to form a disclination.
+Although the reduction in the elastic stress favors the continued growth of the disclination, the free energy of the system is a balance between the entropy and internal energy.
+While entropy favors the less-ordered orientational state within the disclination core, the internal energy contribution to the free energy acts to maintain local orientational order and minimize gradients in the mean molecular orientation.
+We would, therefore, expect that at large strain a quasisteady state would be reached, at which point the contour length of disclinations per unit volume scales as the bulk shear rate [Larson and Doi (1991)].
+As we assume periodicity along the streamwise and spanwise directions in these calculations and stop each simulation when the overall streamwise length of a disclination is comparable to that of the computational domain, we are unable to reach such a state in this study.

 Having coupled the disclination topology to that of the local boundary, or interface, between neighboring orientational domains, we now consider the details of the disclination structure along its contour length in the context of the bulk mean molecular orientation field and the coupling between the disclination dynamics and that of the local flow field.
-Since the increase in the length of the disclination predominantly occurs along and opposite the flow direction, we consider the configuration and velocity fields within y-z planes (at several constant x positions) as shown in Fig. 9, which is a zoom of the disclination loop presented earlier in Fig. 7(b).
-From the secondary velocity $\mathbf{v}{sec} = (v_u, v_z)$ and order parameter S fields shown in Figs. 9(a)-(c), it is evident that the disclination is dragging fluid along with it as it increases in size.
-This is particularly obvious in Fig. 9(b), where the secondary flow drawn from the left and right of the second forward-most bend in the disclination loop, with respect to the flow direction, along $y \approx 2.15$ reaches a magnitude of $|\mathbf{v}{sec}| \approx 0.05$ , a five-fold increase relative to that of the surrounding fluid.
-Similarly, though smaller in magnitude, the flow structures centered about $(y,z) \approx (2.15,0.55)$ in Fig. 9(c) and $(y,z) \approx (2.05,0.75)$ in Fig. 9(a) correspond respectively to the relative motions of the lower-most portion of the disclination loop and its leading edge.
+Since the increase in the length of the disclination predominantly occurs along and opposite the flow direction, we consider the configuration and velocity fields within y-z planes (at several constant x positions), as shown in Fig. 9, which is a zoom of the disclination loop presented earlier in Fig. 7(b).
+From the secondary velocity \mathbf{v}{sec} $=(v_y, v_z)$ and order parameter S fields shown in Figs. 9(a)-9(c), it is evident that the disclination is dragging fluid along with it as it increases in size.
+This is particularly obvious in Fig. 9(b), where the secondary flow drawn from the left and right of the second forwardmost bend in the disclination loop with respect to the flow direction along $y \approx 2.15$, reaches a magnitude of $|\mathbf{v}{sec}| \approx 0.05$, which is a fivefold increase relative to that of the surrounding fluid.
+Similarly, though smaller in magnitude, the flow structures centered about $(y,z) \approx (2.15, 0.55)$ in Fig. 9(c) and $(y,z) \approx (2.05, 0.75)$ in Fig. 9(a) correspond to the relative motions of the lowermost portion of the disclination loop and its leading edge, respectively.